murphn88/ca4022-assignment-1/README.md

-# CA4022 Assignment 1

-## Assignment 1: Pig and Hive on HADOOP MapReduce
+# CA4022 Assignment 1: Pig and Hive on HADOOP MapReduce

 This repository contains
   - Pig and Hive scripts used to clean and analyse the dataset.